Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Systematic Assessment of Authoritative DNS Resilience for a Domain Name

 Some attributes do not require aggregation at specific levels because they inherently produce a single score, \eg {\myverb{PP1}} at the name server level.
 These are directly mapped to the higher level, as shown by the dashed arrows in Fig.~\ref{fig:attribute}.

 After attribute-level scores are obtained at the authoritative DNS infrastructure level, they can be further summarized into phase-level scores.
 For example, $f_{pp,domain}$ and $f_{pa,domain}$ for the primary and authoritative placement attributes, and $f_{cp,config}$ and $f_{ca,config}$ for the configuration attributes.
 These phase-level scores are then aggregated into three operational-phase summaries: $f_{p,domain}$ for infrastructure placement, $f_{c,domain}$ for service configuration, and $f_{d,domain}$ for DNS record dispatch.
 The weighting of attributes and phases is inherently subjective and depends on assessor priorities.
 In our evaluation (\S\ref{sec:insights}), we adopt equal weighting across all attributes at the infrastructure-level and throughout all phases, using simple averaging to maintain interpretability and comparability.
+These weights represent the relative importance assigned to each attribute-level score in assessing the overall resilience of an authoritative DNS infrastructure (the ``Domain Name Executive'' region in Fig.~\ref{fig:attribute}).
+Therefore, they are inherently subjective and may vary across assessors, potentially resulting in different overall scores.

 \RestyleAlgo{ruled} \SetNlSty{textbf}{(}{)}